LordAshes/JenkinsTest/README.md

 # JenkinsTest
 Test repo for testing Jenkins and Redmine integration

 This is an action in response to Redmine Issue #6

+Testing integration with Redmine.